-First it is necessary to make a comparison between the jewels (as defined in Definition 9.7) and Conway's basic polyhedra.
-Our notion of jewel is more restrictive than the notion of polyhedron since a jewel is a diagram with every Haseman circle trivial.
-For Conway (and others) a polyhedron is ``lune free", where a lune is a portion of a diagram with two edges connecting the same two vertices.
-In other words, in a polyhedron every vertex is connected to four different other vertices.
-Hence a polyhedron can be a tangle sum of several jewels.
-Thus it may contain non-trivial Haseman circles.
-Typically, the polyhedron $10^{***}$ is a tangle sum of two $6^*$. \end{enumerate}
+It is necessary to make a comparison between jewels (as defined in Definition 9.7) and the basic Conway polyhedra.
+Our notion of jewel is more restrictive than the notion of basic polyhedron since a jewel is a diagram with each Haseman circle trivial.
+For Conway (and others) a basic polyhedron is ``lune-free", where a lune is a portion of a diagram with two edges connecting the same two vertices.
+In other words, in a basic polyhedron every vertex is connected to four different ones.
+Therefore a basic polyhedron can be a sum tangle of several jewels.
+Thus, it can contain non-trivial Haseman circles.
+Typically, the basic polyhedron $10^{***}$ is a sum tangle of two $6^*$. \end{enumerate}